wiedehopf/graphs1090/README.md

 This creates XML files from the database files in the same directory which can be later restored to database files on the target system.

-Install graphs1090 on the new system.
+Complete the process described above (backup the folder, then copy it back to its place on the new card).
-After having copied the folder to `/var/lib/collectd/rrd/localhost/` on the new system, run this command:
+Now run this command:

 ```
 sudo /usr/share/graphs1090/rrd-restore.sh /var/lib/collectd/rrd/localhost/